rrovetto/Generic-Relationships/README.md

 My university studies included a focus on highly abstract concepts, including those of relation(ship)s and how to characterize and formalize them.

+## Warranty
+No warranty.
+Presented "AS IS".
+Author and copyright holder is not liable.
+All content, work and products are subject to revision.
+No claims to completeness.

 ## Copyright
-© 2018-2020, Robert John Rovetto.
-All rights reserved.
+© 2018-2021, Robert John Rovetto.
+All right reserved.
+Not authorized for commercial use unless explicitly negotiated with the author.
+Citation/attribution required.